 4. Morton College

-Elevators at the school are said to travel up and down on their own, when only the security guards are around to oversee things.
+Elevators at the school are said to travel up and down on their own when only the security guards are around to oversee things.
 Strange sounds have been heard by these guards.
-The sounds of slamming doors, hurried footsteps and the sounds of someone running up and down the halls, as if some phantom is eternally late for class, have all been heard.
+The sounds of slamming doors, hurried footsteps, and sounds of someone running up and down the halls as if some phantom is eternally late for class have all been heard.

 5. Benedictine University

 Benedictine University was founded in 1887 by the Benedictine Monks of St. Procopius Abbey in Chicago.
 The college moved to Lisle, IL in 1901, and buildings were added in the 1920s.
 Numerous tales surround the school, including that of a haunted cemetery and tales of possession.

 One story involved the rumored suicide of a student along the road that leads between the Abbey and the school.
 His method of suicide; laying in the middle of the road until an unsuspecting motorist drove over his body.
 It is said his ghost frequents the roadway where he died, as well as Jaeger Hall, his residence when he committed suicide.
 He is seen in rear-view mirrors, or spotted roaming the hallways of Jaeger Hall.

 There is also a small cemetery in a wooded area of the campus.
 Rumors of Satanic rituals have been handed down over the years.
 Whether these stories are true, no one can say for sure.
 What is known is that a young woman's body was found in the area several years ago.
 It is thought that her spirit remains.